-The Columbia Structural Heart & Valve Center originated as a collaborative effort between the Center for Interventional Vascular Therapy (CIVT), led by Martin B. Leon, MD, and the Department of Cardiothoracic Surgery, led by Craig R. Smith, MD.
+The Columbia Structural Heart & Valve Center originated as a collaborative effort between Columbia Interventional Cardiovascular Care, led by Martin B. Leon, MD, and the Department of Cardiothoracic Surgery, led by Craig R. Smith, MD.
 Our program is currently led by Director Susheel K. Kodali, MD, an interventional cardiologist, in conjunction with Isaac George, MD, a cardiothoracic surgeon and a group of highly skilled valve disease specialists.

 Continuum of Care